 - Tilt your head to the left and try to touch your left ear to your shoulder.
 With your left hand, apply light pressure on your temple.
 Hold for 20 seconds and repeat on the right side.

 - Bend your head forward and try to touch your chin to your chest.
 Relax the shoulders as you do this.
 Hold for 20 seconds and repeat.

 - Lie on your back with your knees bent and a pillow under your head and neck for support.
 Nod your head forward gently, as though you were saying “yes.”
 Hold the position for 10 seconds and then relax.
 Repeat 10 times.

-Many times a solution is simply a new pillow.
 The wrong pillow can exacerbate or even be the cause of your neck pain.
+Often the solution is simple: replace your pillow with a more suitable one.
 A good pillow will keep your spine from bending unnaturally upwards or downwards and provide comfortable, even support for your entire head and neck.

 I’ve been sleeping on buckwheat pillows for years and haven’t experienced a single bout of sleep-related discomfort since.
 In fact, I like these unique pillows so much that I decided to manufacture and sell them.

 Don’t take my word for it!
 Our customer’s reviews speak for themselves.

 “For a few years, I have been searching for a pillow that allows me to wake up without neck pain.
 I have literally spent nearly $1,000 on pillows.
 Soft, firm, memory foam, contour, gel, designed by sleep specialists, etc… I have tried them all with no relief.
 I got my Hullo pillow yesterday and this morning is the first morning in years I have awoken with no neck pain.
 Love my Hullo!” -Valerie, verified Hullo customer